-To make the sweet chili sauce, in a blender or nutribullet container combine the medjool dates, ginger, garlic, vinegar, water and chili and blend until smooth.
+To make the sweet chili sauce, in a blender or NutriBullet container combine the medjool dates, ginger, garlic, vinegar, water and Fresno chili pepper and blend until smooth.
 Pour into a sauce pan on medium heat and leave to simmer for 5 minutes until it begins to thicken.
 Once it has thickened remove from the heat and allow to cool.

 Toss the shrimp with the coconut flour, ensuring that they are all coated on both sides.